apache/systemds/engine-dev-guide.md

 ## Matrix Multiplication Operators

-In the following, we give an overview of backend-specific physical matrix multiplication operators in SystemML as well as their internally used matrix multiplication block operations.
+In the following, we give an overview of backend-specific physical matrix multiplication operators in SystemDS as well as their internally used matrix multiplication block operations.

 ### Basic Matrix Multiplication Operators